democat3457/managed-extensions/allowed.md

   </details>

 - <details>
-  <summary><a target="_blank" rel="noopener noreferrer" href="https://chrome.google.com/webstore/detail/clicker-writer/egafnampmliponcnbihdbmdblmfgfhac">Clicker Writer</a></summary>
+  <summary><a target="_blank" rel="noopener noreferrer" href="https://chrome.google.com/webstore/detail/clicker-writer-legacy/egafnampmliponcnbihdbmdblmfgfhac">Clicker Writer Legacy</a></summary>

-  Develop students’ writing skills and build struggling writers’ confidence with Clicker Writer - the writing tool that provides…
+  Clicker Writer for Chrome has been superseded by a new version.
+To get the new version follow the installation instructions on our…
   </details>

 - <details>